A History of the Azores

 boats from Oslo, Nagasaki, that won’t surrender.

-We travel the stony Roman paths, leaving fruit
+We travel along stony Roman paths, leaving fruit

-at each imperio, call to the Espiritu Santo, stop
+at each imperio, call to the Espiritu Santo, stopping

-at each white-washed hut to stanch the blood.
+at each white-washed hut to stanch the blood-let.

-Like St. Isabel, devoted to the poor and sick,
+Like St. Isabel, devoted to the destitute and sick,

-we work to turn bread into roses, we watch
+we work to turn our bread into roses, we watch

-a laughing gull spin off to Corvo, to the rising
+a laughing gull fly off to Corvo island, to rising

-waters of Noah’s flood.
+flood waters of Noah’s Ark.
 I listen for shouts

 from sailors on the USS Scorpion, a submarine